 - Field-based research is dependent on the lifting of non-essential travel restrictions.
 See SEC-046 for current travel restrictions and use Ramp-up instructions to request approval of essential research travel.

 - Self-quarantine after out-of-state travel, when such travel is allowed for field work should be practiced.

 - Travel by car policy such as one person per car should be implemented.

 - No congregation or eating together when outside on field work that violates social distancing guidelines.

 - Allowance of face-to-face human subjects research subject to safety regulations that protect both the researcher and the subject is necessary.
-However, at this time, human subjects research requiring face to face contact is not allowed.
+At this time, human subjects research requiring face to face contact is allowed only with the specific permission.
 We will continue to review the relevant conditions and guidelines and will consider resuming such research when safety precautions and protections can be better defined.

 - For hired data collectors in the fields, a safety procedure training, and monitoring for compliance must be put in place, and equipped with adequate mask and cleaning supplies

 - Library services should be available for all, especially for the Arts, Social Sciences, and Humanities.
 In particular, a well-developed copying and pickup service with social distancing should be available.

 Faculty work in many different disciplines, research norms, and practices vary significantly.
 A literary scholar will face different challenges than an economist who will in turn not face the same barriers as a researcher working with students in the school system.
 A studio artist or a musician will face a different set of challenges.
 The primary ramp up to phase I considerations for such research are social distancing, personal hygiene including wearing face covering at all times, and contact surfaces cleaning as described under key safety expectations.